 Breadvan_update_010: Sketches of the Breadvan Hommage

-The original Breadvan might be a true character on its own, and very functional, it isn’t the most well balanced piece of automotive design.
-In the selection of sketches taken from the ideation phase we share today the search and experiment with the graphics found on the nose and side of the car can be clearly seen.
-We’re aiming to make a clear bloodline visible, by focussing on the proportions and the graphics identifying the original Breadvan.
+The original Breadvan is a true character on its own and very functional.
+The original car however isn’t the most well balanced piece of automotive design.
+Today we share a selection of sketches.
+In these early sketches the search and experiment with the graphics found on the nose and side of the car can be clearly seen.
+We’re aiming to make a clear bloodline visible.
+Particularly by focussing on the proportions and the graphics identifying the original Breadvan.

 One of the focal points on the nose was experimenting with either keeping or changing the OEM headlights.
 We decided eventually to redesign the headlights.
 To alter the base car’s character, different graphics were needed.
 In particular to make this car a true Breadvan.
 The team has been narrowing the headlight graphic.
 The two large openings in the bonnet have more space by the change in width of the headlights.
 Rather than cut out, these intakes are sculpted into our design.